They Who Feed on Shadows - Episode 6

 Sexual exploration was acceptable up to a certain age.
 Promiscuity was not.
 Unless you were a man.
 There was black, there was white, and there was gray, the abandoned puppy of the family.
 Sylvia was the arbiter of acceptability, and she dispensed acceptability’s definitions to her clients like they were the bedrock of conscious consciousness.

 This is the hazard of hiring a psychiatrist to tell you what is right and what is wrong.
 Words stay with you forever.
-You can forgive an arrogant surgeon - if her stitches close your wound.
-You can forgive a gambling cardiologist - if his angioplasty keeps your heartbeat alive.
-A psychiatrist’s mouth is a scalpel.
-Their words are creatures that bed down with you in your dreams.
-Psychiatric diagnosis is a chimera of science and story.
-If your storyteller is compromised, the tale itself becomes a labyrinth of your sadness intertwined with their madness.
+You can forgive a gun obsessed, arrogant surgeon who hunts baby wolves - if her stitches close your wound.
+You can forgive an alcoholic cardiologist with three DUI’s - if his angioplasty keeps your heartbeat alive.

-“My patients already know the answer to every one of their questions - especially, What should I do?
-I usually tell them they need less therapy and more common sense.”
+“My patients already know the answer to every one of their questions.
+Especially, What should I do?!
+I tell them they need less therapy and more common sense.”
 Dr. Grant Kellor

-In 2005, as Dale’s obsession with my mother tightened like a vise clamping bone, his own brother sat down at what I imagine to be a stately desk and wrote Sylvia a letter.
-It contained no hidden codes, no secret intimacies, nor fantastical metaphors.
-It was a simple warning written in the voice of a man who plainly sees danger and hopes the doctor in the room will too.
+In 2005, as Dale’s obsession with my mother tightened around her soul like a vise clamping a femur, his own brother sat down at what I imagine to be a stately desk and wrote Sylvia a letter.
+This letter contained no hidden codes, no secret intimacies, nor fantastical metaphors.
+It was a simple warning written in the voice of a man who plainly senses danger, and hopes the doctor in the room will too.

 Here is that letter.